• Skip to primary navigation

 I love the fact that, as soon as I started thinking of myself as a dog, it was so much easier to laugh and to make light of my various faults and shortcomings!
 It got to the point that whenever I’d catch myself getting ready to put my muddy paws all over someone else’s life in my quest to be helpful, I could quickly remind myself that, once again, I was letting the Labrador Retriever inside of me go crazy and I should control my desire to be helpful until someone was actually asking for my help!
 I was almost as tolerant towards myself as I might be towards a real Labrador Retriever!
 Since all of us are fated to be the individual that we were born to be, being compassionate and understanding is the only way to go if we ever want to have any peace and acceptance in our lives.
 All we have to do is be as nice to ourselves (and others) as we’d be to a dog!

-There are four main hurdles to the quest to find self-acceptance and peace:
+There are four main hurdles to our quest for self-acceptance and peace:

 As we mature and gradually learn to deal with life, what we hopefully discover is that each and every one of us have limits and boundaries that define who we are as individuals.
 With experience and maturity, we hopefully come to realize that (contrary to how we felt when we were younger and more inexperienced) we’re not alone in our pain and suffering.
 It’s vital to our being able to find acceptance and peace to eventually understand that each one of (no matter how happy or privileged we may seem on the outside) experiences heartache and pain.
 Understanding this (along with the realization that we’re all much more similar than different) is a giant step towards acceptance and peace.